 After the fun and games, began the karaoke portion of the evening, expertly handled by DJ Stelios, whose catalogue of 7,000 songs had something for everyone.
 Inglans shook off their shyness, grabbed the mic, and belted out their favourite tunes in front of a packed house.

-We danced late into the early hours, knowing that we’d done the term justice, and that we’d done our best to shake off a long, cold winter.
+We danced late into the early hours during our Spring party, knowing that we’d done the term justice, and that we’d done our best to shake off a long, cold winter.
 Spring was here now, just in time for a new term to start.

 The Salisbury’s private room, with its high vaulted ceilings and sumptuous, ornate decorations, was the perfect venue for Ingla’s Coming of Spring Party.
 It provided a memorable backdrop and created an electric atmosphere that put everyone in the mood to celebrate!